 If you make it to this campsite, and you want a much nicer campsite that’s only about 10 minutes away, then cross the river (there’s an easy section almost directly in line with our tent) and continue hiking up for a few hundred metres.

 As you’re hiking, look for the tent pads on your right.
 There are only two of them so there’s more privacy as well.

 After dinner we spent some time exploring the hills in and around the campsite.
 Not only were the views sublime, but it was a treat to hike without a thing on our back.

 Our third day was a glorious day.
 In hindsight, we could have made it to the next campsite at Ferry Gulch but it was a treat to explore the nearby hills after dinner.

-- Backpacking the Long Range Traverse in Gros Morne National Park: Day 2
+- Hiking the Long Range Traverse – Day 2

 - A Hike to the Summit of Gros Morne Mountain